 The audio of the so-called “Death Tape” (FBI No. Q042) which was made in Jonestown on 18 November 1978 is available in digital form as an MP3 on this site (Pt.
 1, Pt.
 2) and through www.archive.org.
 Other Q 042 videos (oftentimes accompanied with images of the Temple in life and death) are compiled here.

-The following links take you to three different but fairly complete transcripts of this tape.
-A fourth link provides a summary of the contents of the tape, and a comparison with the FBI’s summary of the same tape.
+The following links take you to several different but fairly complete transcripts of this tape.
+A final link in this section provides a summary of the contents of the tape, and a comparison with the FBI’s summary of the same tape.
 Differences among the transcripts are minimal.

 Transcript by Fielding McGehee, III, click here.